 Increase Your Odds in a Competitive Market: The Do’s

-What does a buyer need to do in order to increase their odds of succeeding in such a difficult market environment?
-There are several actions that will significantly increase the probability of success.
+What does a buyer need to do in order to increase their odds of succeeding in such a difficult market?
+There are several actions that will significantly increase the chances of success.

 Become familiar with the current inventory and prices.
 Compare with properties with properties that sold over the past several months that might have been suitable to meet your needs.
 Be aware of the average prices per square foot and the price increase percentage over the past year.